 Although you are permitted to drink alcohol while strolling, drinking to the point of intoxication is highly prohibited.

 Drinking and driving

 Every state forbids drinking alcohol and driving, as that is the primary cause of many highway accidents.
 It is absolutely against the law to have too much alcohol in your system while driving, or even have an open can of alcohol in your car.
 It can send you to jail in Hempstead, TX.
-If you are pulled over and your blood alcohol content exceeds the legal limit, you’ll end up in jail immediately.
+If your blood alcohol content exceeds the legal limit, you’ll end up in jail immediately.